Updated: Sep 18

 Many small business owners assume that hiring an accountant will cost too much money.
 At any stage of your business, an expert accountant is essential.
 The worry over huge paper piles and tax deadlines keeps many a small business owner awake at night.
 The time you take to try to crunch the numbers yourself needs to be balanced against the amount of time you could be spending actually earning money, growing your business, maximising your profit and ensuring you get all your deductions.
 You should be able to access your financial information 24/7 via a platform such as XERO and not just at year end to be totally business savvy.

 Your accountant can help you focus your business efforts on the really important (money making) stuff, whilst they take care of the other important (tax paying) stuff.
+A fixed fee monthly accountancy package will help you to budget for your monthly fees.

 3. Help You Avoid An Audit